-Assess The class teachers and, if necessary, the SENCo or professionals from external agencies, assess the needs of the individuals.
-They will draw on the teacher's assessment and experience of the pupil, their previous progress and attainment and behaviour, the individual's development in comparison to their peers and national data, the views and experience of parents, the pupil's own views.
-Plan We identify the barriers to learning, intended outcomes and plan appropriate support and intervention to meet those outcomes.
-Do We provide appropriate support either within the classroom or as part of a targeted intervention programme.
-This could involve the provision of a resource, a change in an approach to learning, access to technology or working with an adult.
-Review We evaluate the impact of the support provided and consider whether changes to the support need to be made.
+Assess The Class Teacher, SENCo and, if appropriate professionals from external agencies, assess the needs of the child.
+They will draw on the teacher's assessment and experience of the pupil, their previous progress and attainment and behaviour, the individual's development in comparison to their peers and national data, the views and experience of parents / carers and the pupil's own views.
+Plan We identify the barriers to learning, intended outcomes and plan appropriate support and interventions to meet those outcomes.
+Do We provide appropriate additional support within the classroom and if required, a targeted intervention programme.
+Review With parents / carers, we evaluate the impact of the support provided and consider whether any changes need to be made.